simonbucko/blog/README.md

 ## About

 This project is used to create a simple blog application.
-The project is using GrpahCMS as a solution for storying and managing posts as well as comments.
-The purpose with this blog was just to demonstrate my skills, so actual posts and content does not have any value.
+The project is using GrpahCMS as a solution for storing and managing posts as well as comments.
+The purpose of this blog was just to demonstrate my skills, so actual posts and content do not have any value.

 ## Used stack